feyeleanor/goGeneric/README.md

 # goGeneric
-A selection of generic types
+A selection of generic types for use in other projects.